Subway train services impacted after multiple shot in Brooklyn

 - B and W trains are suspended

-- Limited service for D train: 9 Av and Coney Island-Stillwell Av
+- D trains are running on the F line between Broadway-Lafayette St and Coney Island-Stillwell Av

-- Limited service for N train: 9 Av and Coney Island-Stillwell Av
+- No D service between Broadway-Lafayette St and Bay 50 St in both directions

 - Northbound C trains are delayed